Coaches need to employ

 assessment instruments a professional coach requires are only

-available to coaches trained and mentored by a coach trainer/facilitator who is also
+available to coaches trained by

 a licensed behavioral scientist.